Anxiety Therapy

 What causes an anxiety disorder?

 While the exact causes of anxiety disorders are not fully understood, they can result from a combination of genetic, environmental, and neurochemical factors.
+Research shows that evidence-based treatments such as CBT can help improve anxiety and overall quality of life.